255BITS/appcannon/README.md

 - `output_directory`: The directory where the generated app files will be saved.

 Optional arguments:
-- `-frontend`: The frontend framework to use (default: "htmx with tailwind.css").
+- `-f` or `--frontend`: The frontend framework to use (default: "htmx with tailwind.css").
-- `-backend`: The backend framework to use (default: "flask/python3").
+- `-b` or `--backend`: The backend framework to use (default: "flask/python3").
-- `-database`: The database to use (default: "sqlite").
+- `-d` or `--database`: The database to use (default: "sqlite").
-- `-git`: The target Git repository for the generated app.
+- `-g` or `--git`: The target Git repository for the generated app.
-- `-project`: The organization or project name (default: "appcannon").
-- `-model`: The model name (default: "gpt-4o").
+- `-m` or `--model`: The model name to use for generation.
+- `-l` or `--log`: Optional.
+Specify a log file to record the generation process.

 ## Example

 Here's an example of how to use AppCannon:

 ```
-python appcannon.py examples/todo_app.yaml generated_apps/todo_app -frontend "react" -backend "node/express" -database "mongodb"
+python appcannon.py examples/todo_app.yaml generated_apps/todo_app -frontend "react" -backend "node/express" -database "mongodb" -model "claude-3-5-sonnet-20240620"
 ```

 This command will generate a todo app using React for the frontend, Node.js with Express for the backend, and MongoDB as the database.
 The generated app files will be saved in the `generated_apps/todo_app` directory.

 ## Changelog

+* Nov 9 2024 - Added CLI flags, support for Claude Sonnet 3.5 model
 * May 13 2024 - GPT4o support
 * Apr 27 2024 - Initial release